shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step5.md

 | quotingStr | Defines quotes, replacing the default quotes detection: `<>`, `""`, `''` |
 | delimiter | Defines the separator between the different key values pairs (e.g. <code>&#124;</code> is the delimiter in `key1=value1`<code>&#124;</code>`key2=value2`).
 Defaults to `(normal space)` , `,` and `;` |

+The %{MATCHER:EXTRACT:FILTER} syntax for key-value pairs is `%{data::keyvalue([separatorStr[, characterWhiteList[, quotingStr[, delimiter]]]])}` (when no destination attribute for EXTRACT is included).
+This syntax looks complex but can be simple depending on the log.
+For example, the key-value pair `user:jane` only has the separatorStr `:`, so the syntax is `%{data::keyvalue(":")`.

-Let's use the key-value filter to create rules for the following logs.
+Let's use this syntax to create rules for the following key-value pair logs.

 Log 3 - `user=john action=connection app=datadog page=logs`